 The Fix:

-- Include your City & State (full address is not necessary).
+- Include your City and State (full address is not necessary).

-- Add a link to your cleaned-up, professional LinkedIn profile.
+- Add a link to your professional LinkedIn profile.

 8. Including "References Available Upon Request"